hieu1999xl/rke2/README.md

 echo "token: $TOKEN" >> /etc/rancher/rke2/config.yaml

 # enable and start
-systemctl enable --now rke2-agent.service
+systemctl enable rke2-agent.service
+systemctl start rke2-agent.service
 ```

 What should this look like:

 ![rke_agent](img/rke_agent.jpg)

 Rinse and repeat.
 Run the same install commands on `rancher3`.
 Next we can validate all the nodes are playing nice by running `kubectl get node -o wide` on `rancher1`.

 ![moar_nodes](img/moar_nodes.jpg)